 Goodwill is the excess of purchase cost over the fair value of the net assets of acquired businesses.
 We do not amortize goodwill.
 We assess our goodwill asset amounts for impairment each year, and more frequently if circumstances suggest an impairment may have occurred.
-Impairment must be reflected when the fair value of a given business unit in excess of the fair value of its identifiable net assets falls below the goodwill asset balance carried for that unit on our books.
+Impairment must be reflected when the carrying value of a given business unit is less than its fair value.
 If other business units have had increases in their fair value, such increases may not be recorded.
 Accordingly, such increases may not be netted against impairments at other business units.
 The requirements for assessing whether goodwill has been impaired involve market-based information.
 This information, and its use in assessing goodwill, entails some degree of subjective assessment.

 We currently perform our annual impairment testing as of October 1 and any impairment charges resulting from this process are reported in the fourth quarter.
 We segregate our operations into reporting units based on the degree of operating and financial independence of each unit and our related management of them.
 We perform our annual goodwill impairment testing at the reporting unit level.
-We have 40 reporting units of which 27 reporting units have a goodwill balance.
+We have 40 reporting units of which 28 reporting units have a goodwill balance.
 These reporting units are tested for impairment by comparing each unit's fair value to its carrying value.
 The fair value of each reporting unit was estimated using a discounted cash flow model combined with market valuation approaches.
 Significant estimates and assumptions are used in assessing the fair value of reporting units.
 These estimates and assumptions involved future cash flows, growth rates, discount rates, weighted average cost of capital and estimates of market valuations for each of the reporting units.